Fugazi: Indefinite hiatus and reunion rumours (2003–present)

-Fugazi went on what it has called an "indefinite hiatus" after the conclusion of its 2002 UK tour following three sold-out nights at the London Forum on November 2–4, 2002.
-The hiatus was brought on by the band members' insistence on spending more time with their families and pursuing other professional projects.
+Fugazi went on what it has called an "indefinite hiatus" after concluding its 2002 UK tour with three sold-out nights at the London Forum on November 2–4.
+The hiatus was brought on by the band members' insistence on spending more time with their families and pursuing other projects.

-Since Fugazi went on hiatus in 2003, rumors began circulating about a reunion, with some insinuating that the band may get back together to headline the Coachella Festival.
-While the band has confirmed that it has been offered large sums of money to reunite and headline festivals, such as Coachella, it has so far declined the offers.
+Since Fugazi went on hiatus in 2003, rumors began circulating about a reunion, with some insinuating that the band might get back together to headline the Coachella Festival.
+The band has confirmed that it has been offered large sums of money to reunite and headline festivals, such as Coachella, but it has so far declined the offers.

-In March 2011, MacKaye reiterated that Fugazi has "been offered insane amounts of money to play reunions, but it's not going to be money that brings us back together, we would only play music together if we wanted to play music together and time allowed it".
+In March 2011, MacKaye reiterated that Fugazi has "been offered insane amounts of money to play reunions, but it's not going to be money that brings us back together; we would only play music together if we wanted to play music together and time allowed it".

 In November 2011, when asked by The A.V.
-Club about the possibility of a reunion and a follow up to 2001's The Argument, Lally said, "The Argument was a great record that we should try and top.
+Club about the possibility of a reunion and a followup to The Argument, Lally said: "The Argument was a great record that we should try and top.
 It'll take some time to come together and everything.
-To do that, we'd have to, the way the four of us are, we would take quite some time, I think, reassociating ourselves musically, and then just letting it come about naturally, because it would have to be a natural thing.
+To do that, we'd have to—the way the four of us are, we would take quite some time, I think, reassociating ourselves musically, and then just letting it come about naturally, because it would have to be a natural thing.
 So we'll just see."

 In August 2014, Dischord announced the official release of First Demo, an album featuring 11 demo songs recorded in January 1988.
 The announcement included a preview of the demo for the Fugazi track "Merchandise".
 The album was released on November 18, 2014.